George S. Barrett: Other activities

 Barrett was named a trustee at The Conference Board, Inc. in 2010.
 He became an independent director of Eaton Corporation in 2011.
 He is on the board of trustees of the Healthcare Leadership Council and The Conference Board.
 He serves on the board of directors for Nationwide Children's Hospital Inc. He is also a member of the President's Leadership Council of Brown University.
 He is a member of the Business Roundtable, The Business Council, the Columbus Partnership, and Ohio Business Roundtable.

 Personal life

 Barrett is a musician and performed in October 2014, at Cardinal Health's Retail Business Conference in Washington, D.C., with his band.
+In 2023, Barrett released an album of original music written and performed by Barrett, entitled "Not Alone."
 Barrett supports pediatric cancer programs at Nationwide Children's Hospital.